 Chipotle Lime Dressing

-- 1 tbsp fresh lime juice -about half a lime
+- 1 tablespoon fresh lime juice, from about half a lime

 - pinch salt

-Place all ingredients in a mini food processor and blitz until smooth.
-If you don't have a food processor, finely chopped chipotle peppers and whisk with remaining ingredients until smooth.
+- Make the chipotle lime dressing: Place the chipotle peppers in adobo sauce, Greek yogurt, lime juice, water, mayonnaise, sugar, salt and black pepper into a mini food processor and process until smooth.
+If you don't have a food processor, finely chop chipotle peppers and whisk in a bowl with remaining ingredients until smooth.